thalatamsainath/Zenbook-S-UX391UA-hackintosh/README.md

 3) Fix Colour banding.
 4) Broke Keyboard backlight(will be fixed).
 5) Intel wifi now supported through settings(like native).
 6) Hand-off and other continuity features should work.
 Note: Airdrop still doesn't work.

-## Update(26/08):
-Big Sur branch(Tested Beta 5)
-1) Update kext to latest beta.
-2) OC 0.6.1
-3) Removed CPU friend(No benefit honestly).
-4) Removed VoltageShift as undervolting can be done using modGRUBShell.efi
-5) Removed all Thunderbolt related kexts and drivers as this too can be handled at BIOS level.

 ## BROKEN:
 1) Airdrop
-2) Keyboard backlight

-## Unlock CFG Lock(BIOS 304):
+## Unlock CFG Lock(BIOS 304/307):
-Note: This works only on Asus Zenbook UX391 Bios version 304.
+Note: This works only on Asus Zenbook UX391 Bios version 304/307.
 If you have any other model use this [Guide](https://dortania.github.io/OpenCore-Install-Guide/extras/msr-lock.html)
 1) Open modGRUBShell.efi
 2) Type `setup_var 0x562 0x00`